argumentcomputer/LSpec/README.md

 ## The `lspec` binary

-Now suppose you want to create multiple test files, each with their own test suite.
-You just need to create a folder called `Tests` in the root directory of your project and then:
+Suppose you want to create multiple test files, each with their own test suite.
+Create a folder called `Tests` in the root directory of your project and then:

 1. Add Lean files similar to the `Tests.lean` example above
 2. Compile the LSpec binary with `lake compile LSpec`
 3. Run the binary with `./lean_packages/LSpec/build/bin/lspec`

 The `lspec` binary triggers a `lake build` automatically, which takes care of interactive tests created with the `#lspec` command.

-After building your package, the `lspec` binary searches for and runs Lean files inside `Tests` recursively (yes, you can add folders inside `Tests` and create your own file structure).
+After building your package, the `lspec` binary searches for and recursively runs Lean files inside `Tests` directory.
+It allows to add folders inside `Tests` to create your own file structure.

 For this to work, all of your Lean files used in the tests must be built when `lake build` is called.